amanb2000/MannLab-COVID/README.md

 1. `CV`: For computer vision related scripts and files.
 2. `media`: For sample data (IR, Radar, and Optical).
+3. `notebook`: Jupyter notebooks for Radar processing and analysis.
+4. `chirplet_analysis`: MatLab scripts for Chirplet Transform.

 ## File Structure